chrishokamp/zero-shot-ner-fine-tuning/README.md

 **1. What domain would you like to work in?**

-The domain could be anything; as big as sports, entertainment, healthcare, finance or as niche as keyboards, luxury watches, cancer research.
+The domain could be anything, as big as sports, entertainment, healthcare, finance or as niche as keyboards, luxury watches, cancer research.
 Since we will be semantically filtering a larger, more general dataset, going very niche could hurt your data quality.
 This is OK in the spirit of experimentation.

 **2. What problem are you going to solve?**

-For instance, a luxury watch brand could be interested keeping a tab on what's happening with their competitors or a company could be looking for academic researcers to peer-review their research.
+For instance, a luxury watch brand could be interested keeping a tab on what's happening with their competitors, or a company could be looking for academic researchers to peer-review its research.

 **3. What types of entities are going to be important in that domain?**
 Think around the domain and the problem, this will point you in the right direction.
-For the luxury watch brand keeping the tab on competitors scenario, interesting entity types could be 'organization', 'product', 'event' etc.
+For the luxury watch brand keeping the tab on its competitors scenario, interesting entity types could be 'organization', 'product', 'event' etc.

 (3) collect a domain-specific dataset by semantically filtering a large dataset
 - Notebook: [semantically filter a huggingface dataset](notebooks/part-1-semantically-filter-a-huggingface-dataset.ipynb)